Izendi/Izendi.github.io/content/projects/ProceduralWorldPN/index.md

 }
 ```

 In order to create a Perlin Noise Height Field, we first define the width and height of our height field texture, then we call `FgmNoise2D` (width * height) times to find the color (intensity) of each perlin noise value at at each pixel/texel.
-The following code segment is from my implementation of calculating the valeu for each pixel and storing it in a `std::vector<float>` of noise data.
+The following code segment is from my implementation of calculating the value for each pixel and storing it in a `std::vector<float>` of noise data.

 Then I store the noise data in a texture for sampling using `glTexSubImage2D`.